kyng-cytro/mini-canvas/README.md

 ## Database Class

-The **`Database`** class in the **`database.py`** file provides functionality to interact with user, course, and enrollment data in the Mini Canvas application.
+The **`Database`** class provides functionality to interact with user, course, and enrollment data in the Mini Canvas application.
 It manages the storage of this data in CSV files, allowing for reading, writing, and querying operations.

 ### Class Initialization